jasonbrown-alis/build/docs/guides/getting-started/conceptual-framework.md

 # Conceptual framework

-The Alis Build platform makes use os a collection of resources that follow the best practices of resource-oriented design.
+The Alis Build platform leverages a collection of resources that follow the best practices of resource-oriented design.
 These resources are used to elegantly integrate the cloud technologies that make up the platform.

 The three major resources can be communicated together as an `organisation` having one or more `product`,